ricpastori/lem/README.md

 - Add `package.json`.
 - Add a test runner.
 - Publish under the package name `lem`.
-- Decide the supported module formats.
+- Decide whether the package should expose CommonJS, ESM, or both.

 ### Pattern Matching